Our focus this month is on Leadership, and how the skills and measures by which leaders are evaluated has shifted from pre to post-COVID-19.

 Most of us have returned to work, however how and where we work remains a hybrid of physical and virtual.
 With this, we are realizing that everyone (including myself,) need to be upskilled for soft skills.
 Individuals used to communicating face-to-face underestimate the tone of their written email communications, and vice versa.
 We’re all struggling to install, activate and utilize a changing landscape of technology and apps designed to make our lives “easier.”
 Staying focused and motivated when working alone, all day, all the time, is hard.
 Without regular engagement with our coworkers, it is more difficult to be empathetic to what they may be going through.
 These all led to areas of focus and development for teams and individuals.

-- We’re all communicating differently these days – a refresh in written, verbal, and potentially on-camera communication skills will go a long way in minimizing misunderstandings and maximizing productivity.
+- We’re all communicating differently these days.
+A refresh in communication skills — written, verbal, and potentially on-camera — will go a long way in minimizing misunderstandings and maximizing productivity.
 (I wish my facial expressions didn’t give away what I wasn’t saying aloud!)

 - Time management – keeping yourself on task when there isn’t someone hovering over your shoulder takes practice.